new333333/test2/trunk/ssf/samples/portal/jsr168/readme.txt

+NOTE: This sample assumes that you're integrating Teaming portlet into Liferay Portal, and has been tested against Liferay Portal 5.2.3.

 1) If you don't already have Liferay Portal installed, go to Liferay web site (http://www.liferay.com) and download, install and set up Liferay Portal (refer to Liferay documentation for details).